Inverse problem regularization with hierarchical variational autoencoders: Regularization with HVAE Prior

 \subsection{Encoder approximation of the joint posterior}

 Using the encoder $q_\phi$, we can reformulate the joint MAP problem~\eqref{eq:J1} in a form that is more convenient to optimize with respect to $\z$.
-Indeed, for a HVAE with enough capacity and trained to optimality, relation~\eqref{eq:perfect_vae} holds, and we get
+Indeed, assuming that the encoder perfectly matches the true posterior, we have that:

+This assumption can be met if the variational family $\{\qp{.|\x}; \phi \in \Phi\}$ contains the true posterior $p(\z|\x)$ and is trained to optimality, following equation~\eqref{eq:perfect_vae}.
+If this assumption appears unrealistic for vanilla (non-hierarchical) VAE \cite{gonzalez2022solving}, our experiments suggest that HVAE is sufficiently expressive to match the posterior to a reasonably good accuracy.

 Thus, by introducing the decoder expression~\eqref{eq:decoder_approx} in the full model~\eqref{eq:full_joint_model}, we have:

 Denoting $\lambda_l = \frac{1}{\tau_l^2}-1$, we reformulate the joint MAP problem~\eqref{eq:joint_map} as a joint MAP problem over the encoder model: